Veda Ann Borg: Television

 Borg began accepting parts in television when the new medium opened up.
 From 1952 through 1961, she appeared on shows such as Alfred Hitchcock Presents, General Electric Theater, The 20th Century-Fox Hour, The Abbott and Costello Show, The Restless Gun, Bonanza, The Red Skelton Show, Adventures of Superman, Wild Bill Hickok, and Mr. & Mrs. North, among many others.
 In early 1953, she was the first actress cast as "Honeybee Gillis" in The Life of Riley TV series, replaced a short time later by first Marie Brown, then Gloria Blondell.

 Personal life

 A car crash in 1939 required surgical reconstruction of Borg's face.

-Borg was married briefly to Paul Herrick (1942) and to film director Andrew McLaglen (1946-1958), with whom she had a son: Andrew Victor McLaglen II.
-Both marriages ended in divorce.
+Borg was married briefly to Paul Herrick (1942).
+On May 11, 1946, she married film director Andrew McLaglen (1946-1958), with whom she had a son: Andrew Victor McLaglen II.
+She and McLaglen were divorced on June 13, 1958.

 Borg died of cancer in Hollywood in 1973, aged 58.
 She was cremated and her ashes scattered at sea.